Chief: HCPD needs 20 more officers a year to deal with growth, vacancies

 Right now, four precincts geographically divide patrols into sectors across Horry County.
 We asked what kind of manpower it would take to launch a fifth.

-The move, he says, would have countywide impacts – especially in rural sectors of the county.
+The move, he said, would have countywide impacts — especially in rural sectors of the county.

 “Right now, I’ve got a sector out west.
 It’s 101 square miles and I have one patrol officer in that sector,” he said.
 “Our goal is to split the sectors and put two to three cops in a sector and that way our response times go down.
 One of the calls we get on a frequent basis is, ‘It took X amount of minutes for an officer to get to my location and I was calling for help.
 Again, that’s not acceptable.
 We should be able to get there in a timely fashion…. so we strategically place our officers in places where they can get to the more populated areas quickly and we need bodies for that.”